Pingshan Performing Arts Center

-Within and around this porous “drama box”, the introduction of a variety of vegetation in outdoor gardens on different levels of the building will create a pleasant environment.
-Combined with a set of energy-saving measures, such as rainwater collection, solar energy use, and permeable paving, this performing arts center aspires to break away from the conventional notion of theater as a high-energy-consumption building typology.
+Within and around this porous “drama box”, the introduction of a variety of vegetation in outdoor gardens on different levels of the building creates a comfortable environment for people.
+The planted roof also greatly reduces the heat load of the building.
+The façade is a direct response to the local climate, with the outer skin made of precision-engineered perforated aluminum V sections, both protecting the building from sub-tropical sun exposure and enhances natural ventilation.
+Lots of efforts put into the design to help this performing arts center break away from the conventional notion of theater as high energy consuming building typology.

 Location: Shenzhen, China